 Accommodations are made on an individualized basis.
 Instructors cannot approve or reject approved accommodations, but they do have the right to decide how approved accommodations will be executed within the learning environment to ensure access.
 Instructors will document how the accommodations are implemented, and the department will maintain a copy of the accommodation plan.

-Step 4: The student will contact Disability Services with any concerns related to the implementation of the accommodation plan.
+Step 4: The student will contact Accessibility Services with any concerns related to the implementation of the accommodation plan.

 Service Animal Requests

 The ADA defines a service animal as any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including physical, sensory, psychiatric, intellectual, or other mental disabilities.
 Other species of animals, with the exception of miniature horses, whether wild or domestic, trained or untrained, are not service animals for the purposes of this definition.
 The College complies with all US Department of Justice regulations regarding miniature horses.

 Generally, therapy animals, support animals, and companion animals, which provide comfort and/or companionship, are not service animals and are not afforded the same privileges in public places.
 The ADA and the state of North Carolina generally do not recognize therapy dogs, emotional support dogs, and companion dogs as service animals.

 The work or tasks performed by a service animal must be directly related to the individual´s disability.
 Examples of work or tasks include, but are not limited to, the following:

 - Assisting individuals who are blind or have low vision with navigation and other tasks;

 - Alerting individuals who are deaf or hard of hearing to the presence of people or sounds;